Tenacious-Qi/private-events/README.md

 - use `scope` to limit records returned to a specific constraint
 - use `includes` method to eager load records where appropriate
 - use `joins` to join two tables together when necessary

+### Action Cable Features

+- facilitate messaging between users in real time with WebSocket connection
+- optionally associate a message with an event
+- ensure live messages are only shown on their respective event page by utilizing dynamic ids selected with JS.

 #### Notable Gems used